-The remuneration for Members of the Board and Audit & Supervisory Board Members is made of four components.
-In addition to the monthly "base salary," there is an "executive bonus," which reflects the Company's business performance in the relevant fiscal year, a "restricted stock remuneration" and "performance share units," which are linked to the mid- to long-term company value of the Company.
+The executive remuneration is made of four components.
+In addition to the monthly "base salary," there is an "executive bonus," which reflects the Company's business performance in the relevant fiscal year, a "restricted stock remuneration" and "performance share units," which are linked to the mid-to long-term company value of the Company.
 The Restricted Stock Remuneration Plan and the Performance Share Unit Plan were introduced in 2020 in order to strengthen the efforts to enhance the mid- to long-term company value and to further promote shared value with shareholders.